nate-bake/SEASCAPE/README.md

 - Config settings:
   - `"ENABLED": true`
   - `"RATE": 10`
     - Loop frequency defined in hertz.
-Note that rates > 20 are likely unattainable for these sensors.
+Note that any rate above 5 or above 20 is likely unattainable for the GPS or barometer, respectively.
   - `"USE_GPS": true`
   - `"USE_MS5611": true`